 And if the incumbent and his aides are really sincere about this plan then how long shall we continue to ride on the back of our collective national stupidity?

-Has the political men in agbada or in uniform learnt any lesson so far from this military saga of the past 32 years?
+Has the political men in agbada or in uniform learnt any lesson so far from the military saga of the past 32 years?

-Are the kinds of alliances, dalliances and outright unabashed frolicking among incompatibles going on in the name of political parties, the sort that can lead Nigerians out of the woods?
+Are the kinds of alliances, dalliances and outright unabashed frolicking among the unrepentant incompatibles going on in the name of political parties, the sort that can lead Nigerians out of the woods?

-Are these politicians, who are forming political parties without the guidance of any known Constitution on what the shape and requirement of the next republic will be, a serious bunch of people on whom Nigerians can rely on for anything worthwhile?
+Are these politicians, who are forming political parties without the guidance of any known Constitution on what the ethical shape and institutional requirements of the next republic will be, a serious bunch of people on whom Nigerians can rely on for anything worthwhile?

 Are we sure the traditional rulers are prepared to allow democracy to be established in the country when they know fully well the down-side of democracy to their untraditional reign that has so far being powered by injustice, cowardice, greed, and vulgar personal ambitions?